Concordium/concordium-rust-smart-contracts/CTS1.rst

 ---------------------------------

 In ERC20, ERC721 and ERC1155 they use a transfer event from or to the zero address to indicate mint and burn respectively, but since there are no such thing as the zero address on the Concordium blockchain these events are separate.
-Making it more explicit, instead of special case transfer events.
+Making it more explicit instead of special case transfer events.

 No error code for receive hook rejecting
 ----------------------------------------